emojicode/emojicode/README.md

 If you don’t want to use the prebuilt binaries or want to work on Emojicode, you can of course also build Emojicode from source.

-**These build instructions only apply to the latest code in the master branch.
-To build previous versions, please consult the according README.md by cloning the repository and checking out a version: `git checkout v0.3`**

 ### Building locally

 Prerequisites (earlier versions might work but are not tested):